 If you are a non-U.S. holder described in the first bullet point above, you generally will be subject to U.S. federal income tax in the manner described under "-Income or Gain Effectively Connected with a U.S. Trade or Business".
-If you are a non-U.S. holder described in the second bullet point above, you will be subject to a flat 30% U.S. federal income tax on the gain derived from the sale or other disposition, which may be offset by U.S. source capital losses.
+If you are a non-U.S. holder described in the second bullet point above, except as otherwise provided under an applicable income tax treaty, you will be subject to U.S. federal income tax at a flat rate of 30% on any gain from the sale or other disposition, to the extent considered from U.S. sources, which may be offset by U.S. source capital losses.